 Do I have to attend the Summer Academic Institute?

 Yes.
-All admitted HEOP students must attend and successfully complete the Summer Academic Institute prior to their first semester at Sage.
+All admitted HEOP students must attend and successfully complete the Summer Academic Institute prior to their first semester at Russell Sage College.

 The tentative dates for the 2021 Summer Academic Institute are: July 18th through August 20th.
 The program is five weeks in duration and participants are required to attend the entire program.
 Summer pre-frosh live in the residence halls and eat meals in the campus dining hall.
 Participants are required to cover their own transportation to the college and back home.

 I didn’t know about HEOP when I first started college and I think I was eligible.
 Can I apply now?

 Unfortunately, no. If you are already in a matriculated college program and receiving financial aid, you are not eligible to receive HEOP support services.